Maple syrup and more

 Care series made from maple syrup

-The process resulted in a range of spa products made from maple syrup.
-They discovered wellness temples in Canada.
-More and more of them are using the care products, which actually consist of the waste from the maple syrup production.
+This process resulted in a line of maple syrup spa products.
+Wellness temples in Canada have discovered them.
+More and more use the care products that actually consist of the waste from the maple syrup production.
 I can understand why.
 The effect is phenomenal.
-After a treatment with peeling and cream, my hands smelled of maple syrup for days ...

 Fulton's Pancake House and Sugar Bush

-Hotels in Ottawa * You can book through our partner booking.com.
+Hotels in Ottawa * You can also book through our partner booking.com.

 Sightseeing tours in and around Ottawa:

-Bay here your sightseeing Tours in Ottawa * through our partner Get your Guide.
+Book your sightseeing tours in Ottawa * through our partner Get your Guide.